-In this book we focus on how to compute in practice the spaces $M_k(N, \varepsilon)$ of modular forms, where $k \geq 2$ is an integer and $\varepsilon$ is a Dirichlet character of modulus N (the appendix treats modular forms for higher rank groups).
+In this book we focus on how to compute in practice the spaces $M_k(N, \varepsilon)$ of modular forms, where $k \geq 2$ is an integer and ε is a Dirichlet character of modulus N (the appendix treats modular forms for higher rank groups).
 We spend the most effort explaining the general algorithms that appear so far to be the best (in practice!) for such computations.
-We will not discuss in any detail computing with quaternion algebras, half-integral weight forms, weight 1 forms, forms for noncongruence subgroups or groups other than $GL_2$ , Hilbert and Siegel modular forms, trace formulas, p-adic modular forms, and modular abelian varieties, all of which are topics for additional books.
-We also rarely analyze the complexity of the algorithms, but instead settle for occasional remarks about their practical efficiency.
+We will not discuss in any detail computing with quaternion algebras, half-integral weight forms, weight one forms, forms for non-congruence subgroups or groups xii Preface other than GL2, Hilbert and Siegel modular forms, trace formulas, p-adic modular forms, and modular abelian varieties, all of which are topics for additional books.
+We also do not systematically analyze the complexity of the algorithms, and instead settle for occasional remarks about their practical efficiency.